edmundselliot/rhythm/README.md

 Performance improvements:

 1. Per-bucket mutex to avoid holding the table lock for each request.
-2. Pruning of old buckets to avoid memory bloat over long time.
+2. Move pruning to a LRU-cache style trimming.

 Functionality improvements: